 One of the vegetables I get the most questions about is eggplant (a.k.a. aubergine to my friends across the pond).
 And I totally get the confusion.
 Unlike, say, potatoes, cooking with eggplant is not very intuitive.
 But luckily, it’s also not rocket science.
-In my experience, the easiest way to cook eggplant is in a pan on the stovetop.
+In my experience, the easiest way to cook eggplant is in a pan on the stove.

-It has a creamy texture, caramelized flavor, and gets coated in a savory-salty soy glaze with garlic, ginger, and red onion; crushed peanuts and cilantro crown the top.
-It’s so good and rich, you may actually be temped to eat the whole skillet’s worth by yourself (been there, done that…).
+This flavor-packed pan-fried eggplant is inspired by dishes I’ve had in Chinese and Japanese restaurants.
+(Unlike many other eggplant recipes, this one has no breading.)
+It has a creamy texture, caramelized flavor, and gets coated in a savory-salty soy sauce glaze with garlic, ginger, and red onion; crushed peanuts and cilantro crown the top.
+It’s so good and rich, you may be temped to eat the whole skillet by yourself.
+(Been there, done that.)

 What’s In This Pan-Fried Eggplant

-This dish consists of eggplant that get deeply browned in a skillet, then removed.
+This dish consists of eggplant that gets deeply browned in a skillet, then removed.
 In that same pan, you then quickly sauté red onions, garlic, ginger, and chili flakes, and turn them into a glaze by adding soy sauce, rice vinegar, and sesame oil.
 Finally, you return the eggplant to the pan and toss it in the glaze.
 The dish gets garnished with crushed peanuts and cilantro.

-Salt the Eggplant: Cut the eggplant into chunks and place in a colander, sprinkling each layer generously with salt.
+Cut the eggplant into chunks and place in a colander, sprinkling each layer generously with salt.
 Set aside for 15 to 30 minutes (this helps tame the eggplant’s bitterness – more details below).
 When the eggplant looks sweaty, transfer it to a kitchen towel and pat dry.

-Sear the Eggplant: Working in two batches, cook the eggplant in a single layer over medium heat until deeply golden.
+Working in two batches, cook the eggplant in a single layer in a pan over medium heat until deeply golden.
 To prevent it from turning out greasy – and to speed up the softening process – cover the skillet with a lid while searing.
-Resist the urge to move/flip the eggplant more than necessary, as it is prolonged contact with the hot pan that will give you that delicious caramelization.
-Remove all the eggplant from the pan and set aside.

-Glaze the Eggplant: Cook the onion, garlic, ginger, and chili flakes in that same skillet for just a few minutes, then add the soy sauce, rice vinegar, and sesame oil.
+Cook the onion, garlic, ginger, and chili flakes in that same skillet for just a few minutes, then add the soy sauce, rice vinegar, and sesame oil.
 Finally, add all the eggplant back in, toss to coat it in the glaze, and turn the heat off.
 Sprinkle with crushed peanuts and cilantro before serving.

 Why You Should Salt Eggplant